RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

-# Arma 3 Randomized Scenario Template
+# Semi-Randomized Arma 3 Mission Template
 This is a customizeable single player (for now) mission template to be used in the Eden editor.

 #### Features